uzkbwza/ivysly.com/posts/how-to-idm.md

 ---

 [*1] Yes this email is real!
 Somebody actually liked it that much!
 I'm as floored as you are.
+Also, please, I love getting emails!
+[Send me one](mailto:ivysly@protonmail.com)!

 [*2] When you find yourself typing this out, it's time to learn notation.